 What tax benefits am I eligible for?

 The 1098-T does not indicate your eligibility for tax benefits.
 You may be eligible for certain tax incentives even if you are not issued a 1098-T. You may receive a 1098-T but not qualify for education tax benefits.
 The 1098-T provides information that you may use to determine your eligibility for tax incentives.
-For assistance in determining your eligibility for education tax benefits, consult I.R.S.
-Publication 970(PDF) and/or your tax preparer.
+For assistance in determining your eligibility for education tax benefits, consult the IRS 1098T site and/or your tax preparer.